cloudposse/atmos/website/docs/cli/commands/describe/describe-component.md

 The output contains the following sections:

 - `atlantis_project` - Atlantis project name (if [Atlantis Integration](/integrations/atlantis) is configured for the component in the stack)
+- `atmos_cli_config` - information about Atmos CLI configuration from `atmos.yaml`
 - `atmos_component` - [Atmos component](/core-concepts/components) name
 - `atmos_stack` - [Atmos stack](/core-concepts/stacks) name
+- `atmos_stack_file` - the stack config file name where the Atmos stack is defined
 - `backend` - Terraform backend configuration
 - `backend_type` - Terraform backend type
 - `command` - the binary to execute when provisioning the component (e.g. `terraform`, `terraform-1`, `helmfile`)
 - `component` - the Terraform component for which the Atmos component provides configuration
+- `component_info` - a block describing the Terraform or Helmfile components that the Atmos component manages
 - `deps` - a list of stack dependencies (stack config files where the component settings are defined, either inline or via imports)
 - `env` - a list of ENV variables defined for the Atmos component
 - `inheritance` - component's [inheritance chain](/core-concepts/components/inheritance)